1andDone/blackjack/README.md

 | $75        | 5 - <7            |
 | $100       | >=7               |

-Additionally, Chris will make the insurance side bet offered at the table only when the true count is greater than or equal to 5.
+Additionally, 'Card Counter' will make the insurance side bet offered at the table only when the true count is greater than or equal to 5.

-The next player to act, Joe Average, sits down at the table with $750 and will make $15 bets each hand.
-He does not bother counting cards.
+The next player to act, 'Average', sits down at the table with $750 and will make $15 bets each hand.
+'Average' does not bother counting cards.

-Finally, the last player to act, Benny Back Counter, is back counting while using the Hi-Lo strategy.
-He only starts playing at the table when the true count (which he is able to compute to the nearest 0.1) is 5 or higher and will leave the table if it drops below 0.
-He starts off with $50,000 dollars and will bet a minimum of $25 each hand but is willing to bet up to $300 on any given hand, depending on the true count.
-The exact amount he bets is based on his personal betting scale:
+Finally, the last player to act, 'Back Counter', is back counting while using the Hi-Lo strategy.
+'Back Counter' only starts playing at the table when the true count (computed to the nearest 0.1) is 5 or higher and will leave the table if it drops below 0.
+'Back Counter' starts off with $50,000 dollars and will bet a minimum of $25 each hand but is willing to bet up to $300 on any given hand, depending on the true count.
+The exact amount 'Back Counter' bets is based on his personal betting scale:

 | Amount Bet | Hi-Lo True Count  |
 |:----------:|:-----------------:|